-Her practice concentrates on New Mexico tax law, including corporate income tax, sales and use (gross receipts) tax, property tax, and public finance.
+Her practice concentrates on New Mexico tax law, including corporate income tax, sales and use (gross receipts and compensating) tax, property tax, and public finance.
 In her tax practice, she advises businesses with all aspects of New Mexico taxes, including tax planning, audit defense, administrative protests and litigation, refunds, tax credits and tax incentives.
 She consults on a variety of federal tax issues that affect business and government clients.

 In her public finance practice, she advises about taxable and tax-exempt financings for public, private and government clients and contractors.